 Inside any AIOps system, data from varying sources gets processed by a number of layers of machine learning algorithms.
 The output from those algorithms can then either be presented as insightful data at the end point, or be used as new input in a continuous cycle until the desired output is achieved.

-A good example of AIOps use cases is the continuous optimization of applications, and some AIOps solutions that deal with this use case follow this flow:
+A good example of AIOps use cases is the cloud optimization of applications, and some AIOps solutions that deal with this use case follow this flow:

-- After the app code has passed through the CI/CD pipeline, the AIOps-based Continuous Optimization tool begins to measure the performance of that code.
+- After the app code has passed through the CI/CD pipeline, the AIOps-based Cloud Optimization tool begins to measure the performance of that code.